Jahangir Visiting the Ascetic Jadrup

 Jahangir Visiting the Ascetic Jadrup is a Mughal painting by the artist Govardhan, dated to about 1620.
 It depicts the lavishly dressed Mughal emperor Jahangir visiting the ascetic Jadrup, inside the latter's cave dwelling.
+It is now in the Louvre, Paris.

 Background

 Govardhan was an artist in the court of the Mughal emperor Jahangir.
 The work was painted in order to illustrate a scene from Jahangir's autobiography, the Jahangirnama, wherein he recounts his visit to the ascetic Jadrup.
 Jadrup is described as a follower of the Vedanta tradition.

 Several scholars, including Kavita Singh, have noted that in depicting the visit of a Muslim emperor to a Hindu ascetic, the painting proves to be an example of religious syncretism that developed at the Mughal court.
 Murad Khan Mumtaz, however, argues against this interpretation, noting that the Mughal would have seen Jadrup and his beliefs with an Islamizing lens.
 In his autobiography, Jahangir writes, "the science of Vedanta is the science of Sufism".

 The structure of the painting is heavily inspired by a scene often illustrated in manuscripts of the Iskandarnameh of Nizami.
 The scene would consist of Alexander on the left and Plato on the right, with a city in the background, and Alexander's horse, groom, and attendants nearby.